Improving Multimodal Brain Encoding Model with Dynamic Subject-awareness Routing: Experiments and Results

 \subsection{Main Results}

-\textbf{Cross-backbone gains.} As shown in Tab.~\ref{tab:improvements}, across heterogeneous fusion backbones MIND surpasses both a MLP decoder (single-path feed-forward projection) and a MMoE decoder (Multi-Gate Mixture-of-Experts with learned token gating~\cite{ma2018modeling}).
-These gains persist despite large differences in upstream fusion, supporting the “plug-and-improve” claim and reflecting stronger cross-subject generalization from the subject-aware prior.
-By coupling an agnostic post-fusion interface with a subject-prior router, Top-\(K\) sparse routing and load-balancing, MIND achieves a more stable, adaptive trade-off than input-driven MMoE and remains robust to backbone shifts.
+Tab.~\ref{tab:improvements} shows that MIND outperforms both an MLP decoder (single-path projection) and an input-driven MMoE (Multi-Gate Mixture-of-Experts with learned token gating~\cite{ma2018modeling}) across heterogeneous fusion backbones.
+This supports the plug-and-improve claim: gains persist despite differences, indicating that MIND improves cross-subject generalization rather than overfitting to a specific fusion design.
+Mechanistically, AFIRE provides a standardized post-fusion token interface, while the subject-prior router calibrates subject-level gain; Top-$K$ sparse routing with load-balancing regularizes expert usage, yielding a more robust trade-off than token-only gating in MMoE under backbone shifts.